Let me start with this – there is no substitution for repetition when it comes to memorizing stand-up comedy material.

 But for those who know how to rehearse properly in advance of their performances…

-Rehearsal can not only be used to memorize stand-up comedy material, but can also be a fantastic way to expand that comedy material during the rehearsal process.
+Rehearsal not only can be used to memorize stand-up comedy material, but can also be a fantastic way to expand that comedy material during the rehearsal process.

 Again, that’s why there is a highly effective, two phase rehearsal processed detailed in the Killer Stand-up Online Course.